ironbar/arc25/docs/modeling/Iteration_23_ttt_BARC_v2.md

 - [ ] Try unsloth for both training and inference
 - [ ] Compare unsloth speed against trl and VLLM
+- [ ] Try flashinfer and check if there is any speedup: https://github.com/flashinfer-ai/flashinfer
+- [ ] Check the lora modules parameters, I'm using them without understanding